A girls listening to music sat on a wall in the park.

 What is a panic attack?

-A panic attack or anxiety attack is a sudden and intense feeling of fear and anxiety.
-It can happen quite suddenly and feel overwhelming or scary.
+A panic attack or anxiety attack is a sudden and intense feeling of fear and anxiety that lasts for a short period of time.
+It can come out of nowhere and feel really scary.

-When you are having a panic attack, your body can react in different ways.
-Everyone experiences panic attacks differently and your feelings are valid.
+When you’re having a panic attack, your body can react in all sorts of ways.
+You might feel:

-Although this can feel very frightening, it’s important to know that a panic attack won’t cause you any physical harm.
-Even if you don’t feel it during an attack, try to remember you are in control and the feeling will pass.
+This can feel very frightening, but know that a panic attack won’t cause you any harm.
+It might not feel like it during an attack, but you are in control and the feeling will pass.

 • feeling light-headed, like you might faint